-Anyone who feels they have the skills to become an Identiplant tutor in 2018 should email Brenda Harold at email@example.com to discuss.
+Any aspiring botanist from across Britain or Ireland who feels they have the skills to become an Identiplant tutor in 2019 should email Brenda Harold at [email protected] to discuss.

 Grants of up to £250 are available for aspiring botanists who want to go on short training courses.